Appekip/Appekip/README.md

 I specialize in Web- and Java Development

-I also studied Machine and Deep Learning abroad at Tokyo National College of Technology.
+Studied Machine and Deep Learning abroad at Tokyo National College of Technology.

 Examples of my work can be found here: